godaddy/gasket/packages/gasket-plugin-docs/README.md

 The `docsSetup` lifecycle allows plugin developers to tune the docsConfig that is compile for their plugin.
 Files or file globs can be set, and links changed as needed.
-Any lifecycle hooks should return a [DocsSetup] object.
+Any lifecycle hooks should return a `docsSetup` object.
 The `defaults` are an available option to reference.

 #### Example setup